How we help

 Not everyone needs our support, but seeking help early means we can work with the other agencies to stop things escalating.

-We only share information with partners involved in helping the person you’re worried about.
+We share information with partners involved in helping the person you’re worried about.

 And information held about referrals isn’t a criminal record and won’t be shared as part of any criminal record checks.